Vervet Monkey

 The Vervet Monkey During Your Day Out in Kent

-At Wingham Wildlife Park we have four Vervet Monkeys Darwin, Rizzle, Lizzie and Bessy.
+At Wingham Wildlife Park we have three Vervet Monkeys Rizzle, Lizzie and Bessy.
 They are on display next opposite the Smooth Coated Otters and Meerkats.
 Their diet here includes vegetables, browse, seeds, nuts, monkey biscuits and insects.

 The more you know…